Rum Raisin Oatmeal Cookies

 • Add flour and baking soda, stirring until just combined.

-• Stir in the oats and the raisins, including the liquid remaining in the jar with the raisins.
+• Stir in the oats and raisins, including any liquid remaining in the jar with the raisins.

 • Preheat oven to 350℉ and line a baking sheet with parchment paper.

-• Remove dough from fridge and scoop the dough into evenly sized dough balls, placing them on the prepared pan and leaving about 2 inches between each cookie.
+• Remove the dough from the fridge and scoop it into evenly sized dough balls, placing them on the prepared pan about 2 inches apart.

-• Bake in pre-heated oven for 12-15 minutes or until the cookies are golden and the edges and starting to brown.
-Centers may still be soft, but the cookies will continue to bake as they rest.
+• Bake in pre-heated oven for 12-15 minutes or until the cookies are golden and the edges are starting to brown.
+Centres should still be soft.

-• Allow cookies to cool on pan for 2-3 minutes before transferring to a cooling rack to finish cooling.
+• Allow cookies to cool on the pan for 2-3 minutes before transferring to a wire rack to finish cooling.

-• Store cooled cookies in an air-tight container for up to 3 days at room temperature.
+• Store cooled cookies in an air tight container at room temperature for up to 3 days.

 2 Comments